 Client site, 2006

 It seems like a part of my personality: if you don’t complain, then I’ll interpret that as happiness.
-At the beginning of the courses I teach, I let people know that I need them to speak up when they need help, need me to slow down, need me to speed up… I simply work this way.
-In a classroom environment, this might work only reasonably badly, but in day-to-day work, this might not work at all.
+At the beginning of the courses I teach, I let the participants know that I need them to speak up when they need help, need me to slow down, need me to speed up… I simply prefer it this way.
+In a classroom environment, this might work only reasonably badly, but in day-to-day work, this probably doesn’t work at all.
 I found this out when I spent several months working with a team that didn’t respond all that well to my usual coaching style.
-I couldn’t put my finger on the problem, but I noticed that I’d stopped trying to work with certain members of the team, and instead gravitated to the ones that responded favorably to my teaching.
+I couldn’t put my finger on the problem, but I noticed that I’d stopped trying to work with certain members of the team, and instead gravitated to the ones that responded favorably to me.
 It turns out that I was making a number of them feel defensive with my straightforward style.
 This became apparent when they told me that we had to talk.
 Although I considered it progress for them to call a meeting to discuss people problems, it would have worked better if I’d been acting boorishly on purpose to prompt them to call the retrospective.
 No such luck.
 This woke me up: it reminded me to put effort into maintaining personal relationships in my work.

 10. Forget the people